 Tri blend t-shirts using recycled polyester this seem like a commendable and environmentally-conscious idea, until you realise that plastics can only be recycled once.
 By buying garments made from recycled polyester, you’re just putting harmful plastics back into the environment.

 Also, most clothes are not solely made of polyester: they are mixed with other materials, and this makes recycling far more difficult.
-In addition, research has found that when clothes made of polyester composites are put through a washing machine, they release microplastics; one garment alone can release 700,000 plastic fibers into the environment.
+In addition, research has found that when clothes made of polyester composites are put through a washing machine, they release microplastics; one garment alone can release 700,000 plastic fibres into the environment.

 This is not a mix of cotton and polyester in the same fashion as poly cotton or tri-blend; typically Marl (or sometimes called Melange) fabrics may only contain 10% of polyester in its composition.
-Marl & Melagne is, in fact, more of a color effect usually found in knitted fabrics in which two different colors appear blurred.
-The most recognizable example is grey marl sweatshirt fabric, which is made by combining two different colored yarns in the thread which is used to construct the fabric.
-The subtle blending of two colors leads to an understated, elegant effect – however, prices can be higher for products made this way.
+Marl & Melange is, in fact, more of a colour effect usually found in knitted fabrics in which two different colours appear blurred.

 COTTON ORIGIN AS A MARKER OF QUALITY

+Most cotton fabrics come from just 6 countries.
 The world’s largest producers of cotton are India (24%), China (22%), the United States (18%), Pakistan (7%), Brazil (6%), and Uzbekistan (3%), with the remaining 20% coming from such diverse source countries as Turkey, Australia and Turkmenistan.

 Pima originated in Peru, and while it is still grown in its country of origin, it is now also produced in the southwestern region of the United States, and some parts of Australia (its name, meanwhile, comes from the Pima Indians, who worked to raise the cotton in North America).